Last updated: 05/05/2026

 Category: General processing activity

-Data types: technical connection data and access data
+Types of data: Technical connection data and access data

-Affected: Visitors to the online service
+Data subjects: Visitors to the online offering

-Recipient: Hosting provider or technical service provider
+Recipients: Hosting provider or technical service providers

-Technologies: Server protocols
+Technologies: Server logs

-Legal basis: legitimate interest (technical operation & safety)
+Legal basis: Legitimate interest (technical operation; security)

 • IP address